martindocs-bootcamp/password-generator/README.md

   Tailor your passwords by specifying length and selecting character types, ensuring they meet your unique security requirements.

 - **Validation:**
-  - The app validates the input for the length of the password, ensuring it is at least 8 characters but not more than 128.
-  - For character types, at least one type must be selected.
+  The app validates the input for the length of the password and for character types, and at least one of character types must be selected.

 - **Display Options:**
   The generated password is displayed directly on the page, providing the user with the password based on their selected criteria.

-- **Copy Password**
+- **Copy Password:**
-   There are two ways to copy the password, select it and use the `CTRL+C` option or click on the copy icon to copy password to the clipboard.
+   There are two ways to copy the password, the text or using the copy icon 📋.

-## How to Use
+## Installation

 1. **Clone or Download:**
    Get the application by cloning the repository or downloading the source code to your local machine.